Updated: Feb 17

 In the UK, acupuncture is currently unregulated (scary hey) which means anyone can set up shop and stick needles in you claiming to offer acupuncture.
 It's becoming increasingly more challenging to establish whether your practitioner is a qualified acupuncturist or someone who has completed a very brief course.
 It would be wise to consider the efficacy of your acupuncture treatment if your practitioner has only completed a day/week/month training in acupuncture in comparison to those who have studied Traditional Acupuncture full time for a minimum of 3 years.

 There are only two governing bodies that self regulate Traditional Acupuncture in the UK, be sure to visit a member of either the British Acupuncture Council (BAcC) or the Association of Traditional Chinese Medicine (ATCM) to ensure that you are seeking a degree-trained Traditional Acupuncturist.
 This is in contrast to a health care practitioner/ physical therapist who has completed a short course in a form of acupuncture often referred to as dry needling/ medical acupuncture.
-These methods are usually taught to health care professionals in very short courses and used by nurses/ physiotherapists as an auxiliary technique with little bearing on Traditional Acupuncture.
-Dry needling is extremely different to Traditional Acupuncture even though both use similar needles and are regularly referred to as ‘acupuncture’ without the style differentiation.
+These methods are sometimes taught to health care professionals in shorter courses and used by nurses/ physiotherapists as an auxiliary technique.
+Whilst dry needling has its place, it has little bearing on Traditional Acupuncture and how it is practiced.
+Both use similar needles and are regularly referred to as ‘acupuncture’ without the style differentiation.
 Whilst dry needling/ medical acupuncture may be helpful in some instances, the two styles are non comparable.
-If you are seeking acupuncture as a holistic treatment as used for centuries throughout the globe, it would be a good idea to seek a Traditional Acupuncturist.
+If you are seeking acupuncture as a holistic treatment as used for centuries throughout the globe, it would be a good idea to seek a traditional acupuncturist.

 2. You didn’t follow the treatment plan.